One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Varo Bank is an online-only bank based out of San Francisco.

-Founded in 2015, the initial goal of Varo was to serve as an alternative banking option for millennials, who were becoming increasingly disillusioned with traditional banking.
+Founded in 2015, Varo’s initial goal was to serve as an alternative banking option for millennials, who were becoming increasingly disillusioned with traditional banking.
 In that light, Varo offers 100% of its banking services through an easy-to-use mobile app.

 Why we like it